w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 The definitions of “[set of documents](#set-of-documents)” and “[set of software programs](#set-of-software-programs)” in the Key Terms section are predicated on the ability to navigate from each element of the set to each other, and navigation is a type of locating.
 So the mechanism used to navigate between elements of the set will be one way of locating information in the set.
 Non-web environments, generally major operating systems with browse and search capabilities, often provide infrastructure and tools that provide mechanisms for locating content in a set of non-web documents or a set of software programs.
 For example, it may be possible to browse through the files or programs that make up a set, or search within members of the set for the names of other members.
 A file directory would be the equivalent of a site map for documents in a set, and a search function in a file system would be equivalent to a web search function for web pages.
 Such facilities may provide additional ways of locating information in the set.</div>
 <div class="note wcag2ict">

-While some users may find it useful to have multiple ways to locate some groups of user interface elements within a document or software program, this is not required by the success criterion (and may pose difficulties in some situations).</div>
+While some users may find it useful to have multiple ways to locate some groups of user interface elements within a non-web document or software program, this is not required by the success criterion (and may pose difficulties in some situations).</div>
 <div class="note wcag2ict">

 The definitions of “[set of documents](#set-of-documents)” and “[set of software programs](#set-of-software-programs)” in WCAG2ICT require every item in the set to be independently reachable, and so nothing in such a set can be a “step in a process” that can't be reached any other way.
 The purpose of the exception—that items in a process are exempt from meeting this success criterion—is achieved by the definition of set.</div>